ldijkman/randomnerd_esp32_wifi_manager/ESP8266-TFT_eSPI/readme.md

 ---

 idea: do a local network scan for other mDNS "Electra" devices
-- and show a touch control butoon on screen. button color reveals status of the other device
+- and show a touch controlled buttons on screen. button color reveals status of the other devices

 ---